Viz38/First-Pull-Request/README.md

 ### Step 1

-Fork this repository by clicking on the fork button on the top of this page.
+Fork [THIS](https://github.com/Viz38/First-Pull-Request) repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.
 ![fork](https://raw.githubusercontent.com/Viz38/First-Pull-Request/master/Assets/Fork.bmp)